rmcelreath/rethinking/ERRATA.md

 page 278: R code 9.10: Beware that the real HMC2 function also defines dH in the returned list.
 This is used in the plot (R code 9.7).
 It is the difference in total energy (proposed_U + proposed_K) - (current_U + current_K).

+page 338: "results for the first two chimpanzees" should really be (IMHO): "partial results for the first two treatments (the total data frame has 7x4=28 rows, one each per actor and treatment combination."

 ## 1st Edition